AlexandruDbr/Maven-Market-dashboard/README.md

   * Mexico: Mexico City, Guadalajara
   * Canada: Victoria

-* Although since October 1997 it has been an high sales increase in for low fat products overall, I recommend to distribute these type of products first in stores of type "Supermarkets" and "Deluxe Supermarkets" where the sales for these type of products has been around half of those high in fat products ,comparing to the other store types, where the sales for this sort of products has been much lower.
+* Although since October 1997 there was a continous spike in sales based on low fat products overall, I recommend start distributing these type of products first in stores of type "Supermarkets" and "Deluxe Supermarkets" where the gross sales amount of low fat products reached half of those high in fat products, compared to other store types, where the sales for this low fat products has been much lower than that.

 * Regardless of the store type, recyclable products sales had surpassed the non-recyclable ones in sales, the difference being significant in **store types with the highest turnover rate mentioned above**.
-Therefore, I suggest to negociate prices with vendors who are providing non-recyclable product types whilst trying to substitute non-recyclable products with recyclable ones by gradually testing and entering the market.
+Therefore, I suggest to negociate prices of goods with vendors who are providing non-recyclable product types in order increase the margin or start to substitute non-recyclable products with recyclable ones by gradually testing and entering the market in key areas first.

-* High-fat products are the popular choice in all types of stores.
-Further analysis should be done to determine which products are most sought after in order to prevent stockpiling products, especially perishable goods.
+* High-fat products are the majority's choice in all types of stores.
+More data should be provided in order to determine which products are most sought after in order to prevent products from stockpiling, especially perishable ones.

 ## Requirements